 Still unsure?
 Find out how often should you be swimming according to your level and time availability.

-7. Get a swimming instructor
+7.steps to learning how to swim: Get a swimming instructor

 If you are keen on learning how to swim quickly and correctly, signing up to a private or group lesson is often the best way to go.
 A swimming instructor can provide support during the initial first steps in the pool and subsequently provide the required guidance on accurate technique and form.